Vanessa Hudgens Shows Off Ample Cleavage In Sexy Video Celebrating The Weekend

 She accessorized the risque look with layered silver necklaces and numerous silver bracelets.
 The actress piled her wavy hair on top of her head with a light pink scrunchie.
 Vanessa opted for minimal makeup that subtly enhanced her gorgeous features.

-The video shows the 30-year-old dancing, while snapping her fingers, to a beat in the background on her bed.
+The video shows the 30-year-old dancing on her bed while snapping her fingers to a beat in the background.
 The video got cut short after the camera fell to the floor, causing Vanessa to giggle.

 Fans flocked to the comments section to compliment both Vanessa’s incredible body and her adorable laugh.

-“Your laugh is THE CUTEST,” agreed another.
+“Your laugh is THE CUTEST,” a commenter gushed.

-“I love your laugh so much,” chimed in a third Instagram user.
+“I love your laugh so much,” agreed a second Instagram user.

-“BEAUTIFUL HOTTIE,” complimented a different commenter.
+“BEAUTIFUL HOTTIE,” complimented a third fan.

-“Sooooo finnneee,” wrote another, adding three black heart emoji.
+“Sooooo finnneee,” wrote a fourth user, adding three black heart emoji to the comment.

 Five minutes after posting the original video, Vanessa shared a sexy snap in the same revealing outfit.
 In the post, the Princess Switch star posed with her hand on her head, gazing into the camera.